FZU-SDN/block.p4/Demo/http_icmp_udp/README.md

 links: h1-s1 h2-s1 h3-s1 h4-s4 h5-s4 h6-s4 s1-s2 s1-s3 s2-s4 s3-s4
 ```

 To run this demo, first start the mininet and then "learning MAC" like other demo did.
-Then apply the commands in dir `cmd` by `./run.sh`.
+Then apply the commands in dir `cmdv1` by `./run.sh`.

 Then you can see different features that different switches supported: s1 and s4 do nothing to the incoming packets; s2 has been deployed to count the http packets with the TCP port 80, and drop any other packets include icmp, udp and so on; s3 only permit the icmp packets that srcAddr is `10.0.0.1` or `10.0.0.4`, that means only h1 and h4 can ping each other successfully through the network, Besides, s3 drop all the incoming UDP packets and then count it.